The Scientific Explanations Behind 25 Quirky Body Reactions

 You get a stitch in your side from running

 “A side stitch is caused by irritation to the diaphragm, the muscle that separates the lung cavity from the abdominal cavity,” says Dr. Rantala.
 Starting a new running routine can cause pressure to push up or down on the diaphragm from the abdomen or lungs, respectively.
 Any kind of pressure to the diaphragm can restrict blood flow and cause it to spasm.
 Once your body gets used to the exertion, the side stitches should eventually cease unless you eat a fatty meal before a run.
 A greasy hamburger for a pre-run snack will fill up your stomach and pull down on the diaphragm causing it to spasm.
-Don’t miss these 15 incredible things the human body does every single minute.
+Here are some healthy breathing tips to help you avoid getting stitches in the first place.

 You get goosebumps when you’re scared